Donatella Di Cesare

-Donatella Ester Di Cesare (Rome, 29 April 1956) is an Italian political philosopher, essayist, and editorialist.
+Donatella Ester Di Cesare (born 29 April 1956) is an Italian political philosopher, essayist, and editorialist.
 She currently serves as professor of theoretical philosophy at the Sapienza University of Rome.
-Di Cesare collaborates with various Italian newspapers and magazines, including L’Espresso and Il Manifesto.
-Her books and essays have been translated into English, French, German, Spanish, Portuguese, Danish, Croatian, Polish, Finnish, Norwegian, Turkish, and Chinese.
+Di Cesare collaborates with various Italian newspapers and magazines, including L'Espresso and il manifesto.
+Her books and essays have been translated into English, French, German, Spanish, Portuguese, Danish, Serbian, Croatian, Polish, Finnish, Norwegian, Turkish, and Chinese.

 Biography

-Di Cesare was born in Rome, Italy on 29 April 1956 to a family of Italian Jews.
+Di Cesare was born in Rome on 29 April 1956.
 In the first stage of her studies, Di Cesare studied mostly in West Germany, firstly at the University of Tübingen, then at the University of Heidelberg, where she was the last student of Hans-Georg Gadamer.
 At Heidelberg, she focused on the study of phenomenology and philosophical hermeneutics.
 She offered her own perspective on these two disciplines, which is close to Jacques Derrida's deconstruction.
 Those studies would have been included in many of her essays that were published subsequently, and two books: Utopia of Understanding (SUNY Press, Albany, New York, 2013) and Gadamer (Indiana University Press, Bloomington, Indiana, 2013).
 After the publication of Martin Heidegger's Schwarze Hefte, she wrote the book Heidegger and the Jews: The Black Notebooks (Polity Press, Cambridge and Boston, 2018) on Heidegger's philosophical thought and his political affiliation with Nazism.

-The question about the violence and the human condition victim of extreme violence was an ulterior step in her research.
-Hence, this more recent field of research is developed thoroughly in the volume Torture (Polity Press, Cambridge and Boston, 2018).
+The theme of violence was developed in Torture (Polity Press, Cambridge and Boston, 2018).
 In the book Terror and Modernity (Polity Press, Cambridge and Boston, 2019), the political and ethical questions in the era of globalization have pushed her to investigate the current phenomenon of Islamic terrorism, jihadism, and the attempts to establish a global caliphate, evaluated within the socio-political context of what she labelled as "phobocracy" and the "global civil war".

-In 2017, it can be observed a political turn in the development of her thought, when she resumed the topic of sovereignty, previously addressed in the essays she dedicated to the political theology of Baruch Spinoza.
-The momentous conflict between the State and migrants is the central theme of her book Resident Foreigners: A Philosophy of Migration (Polity Press, Cambridge and Boston, 2020), which was awarded with the prizes Pozzale prize for essays 2018 and the Sila prize for economy and society 2018.
+In 2017, a political turn occurred in the development of her thought, when she resumed the topic of sovereignty, previously addressed in the essays she dedicated to the political theology of Baruch Spinoza.
+The momentous conflict between the state and migrants is the central theme of her book Resident Foreigners: A Philosophy of Migration (Polity Press, Cambridge and Boston, 2020), which was awarded with the prizes Pozzale prize for essays 2018 and the Sila prize for economy and society 2018.